MCPI-Revival/MCPI-World-Edit/README.txt

 SETUP:
 Download the code
-Double-click it to open it in thonny
+Double-click it to open it in Thonny
 Make sure that minecraft is open and a world is loaded Press the green triangle on the top of the screen to run it Press the red square if you want to stop it